evinpinar/wavenet_pytorch/README.md

 # tts
 My TUM IDP Project to make Angela Merkel sing.

-A blog post on this implementation and experiments is posted here: https://medium.com/@evinpinar/wavenet-implementation-and-experiments-2d2ee57105d5
+A blog post on this implementation and experiments is here: https://medium.com/@evinpinar/wavenet-implementation-and-experiments-2d2ee57105d5

 ## folder structure
 ```